Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Introduction

-A $k$-{\it{step Carnot group}} $(\GG,\bullet)$ is an $n$-dimensional, connected, simply connected, nilpotent and stratified Lie group (with respect to the group multiplication $\bullet$) whose Lie algebra $\gg\cong\Rn$ satisfies the following: Let $\underline{X\cc}:=\{X_1,...,X_{\DH}\}$ be a frame of left-invariant vector fields for the horizontal bundle $\HH$.
-This horizontal frame can be completed to a global left-invariant frame $\underline{X}:=\{X_1,...,X_n\}$ for $\TG$.
+A $k$-{\it{step Carnot group}} $(\GG,\bullet)$ is an $n$-dimensional, connected, simply connected, nilpotent and stratified Lie group (with respect to the group multiplication $\bullet$) whose Lie algebra $\gg\cong\TT_0\GG$ satisfies the following: We also set $\HH:=\HH_1$ and $\VV:={\HH}_2\oplus...\oplus {\HH}_k$.
+In the sequel, we shall refer to $\HH$ and $\VV$ as the \it horizontal space \rm and the \it vertical space\rm, respectively.
+Note that they also have a natural bundle structure, in which the basis is the group $\GG$.
+Let $\underline{X\cc}:=\{X_1,...,X_{\DH}\}$ be a frame of left-invariant vector fields for the horizontal layer $\HH$.
+This frame can be completed to a global left-invariant frame $\underline{X}:=\{X_1,...,X_n\}$ for $\gg$.
 In fact, the standard basis $\{\ee_i:i=1,...,n\}$ of $\Rn$ can be relabeled to be {\it graded} or {\it adapted to the stratification}.
 Every Carnot group $\GG$ is endowed with a one-parameter group of positive dilations (adapted to the grading of $\gg$) making it a {\it homogeneous group} of homogeneous dimension $\Qdim\,(\DH_i=\dim \HH_i)$, in the sense of Stein's definition; see \cite{Stein}.
 The number $Q$ coincides with the {\it Hausdorff dimension} of $(\GG,\dc)$ as a metric space with respect to the CC-distance.
 Carnot groups are of special interest for many reasons and, in particular, because they constitute a wide class of examples of sub-Riemannian geometries.
 Note that, by a well-know result due to Mitchell \cite{Mi} (see also \cite{Montgomery}), the {\it Gromov-Hausdorff tangent cone} at any regular point of a sub-Riemannian manifold turns out to be a suitable Carnot group.
 This fact motivates the interest towards Carnot groups which play for sub-Riemannian geometries an analogous role to that of Euclidean spaces in Riemannian geometry.
 The initial development of Analysis in this setting was motivated by some works published in the first eighties.
 Among others, we cite the paper by Fefferman and Phong \cite{FePh} about the so-called ``sub-elliptic estimates'' and that of Franchi and Lanconelli \cite{FLanc}, where a H\"{o}lder regularity theorem was proven for a class of degenerate elliptic operators in divergence form.
 Meanwhile, the beginning of Geometric Measure Theory was perhaps an intrinsic isoperimetric inequality proven by Pansu in his thesis \cite{P1}, for the {\it Heisenberg group} $\mathbb{H}^1$.
 For further results about isoperimetric inequalities on Lie groups and Carnot-Carath\'eodory spaces, see also \cite{Varo}, \cite{Gr1}, \cite{P4}, \cite{GN}, \cite{CDG}, \cite{FGW}, \cite{HaKo}.
 For results on these topics, and for more detailed bibliographic references, we refer the reader to \cite{A2}, \cite{CDG}, \cite{FSSC3, FSSC5}, \cite{DGN3}, \cite{G}, \cite{GN}, \cite{Mag, Mag2}, \cite{Montea, Monteb}, \cite{HP}.
 We also quote \cite{CCM}, \cite{vari}, \cite{G}, \cite{Pauls}, \cite{RR}, for some results about minimal and constant mean-curvature hypersurfaces immersed in Heisenberg groups.